 When growing French beans, you have two main options: bush beans and pole beans.
 Bush beans grow about 2 feet tall and don't need much support.
 Pole beans can grow up to 10-15 feet tall and need more support.

 Both types can give you a lot of beans.
-But, you need to think about how much space you have and what kind of support your will need.
+But, you need to think about how much space you have and what kind of support your plants will need.

 Bush vs. Pole French Beans

-Bush beans are great for small because they don't need much vertical support.
+Bush beans are great for small gardens because they don't need much vertical support.
 They produce all their beans at once, which is perfect for canning or freezing.
 Pole beans are better for big gardens and keep producing beans all season.

 Small-Seeded Varieties for Tender Beans